Weather Hampers Efforts To Put Out Tanker Blaze In East China Sea

 Bad weather is hampering efforts to contain a fire and oil spill off the coast of Shanghai three days after a collision between an Iranian-owned oil tanker and a Hong Kong-flagged bulk carrier in the East China Sea.

-The Panamanian-flagged tanker, Sanchi, is carrying 136,000 tons of condensate, an ultra-light version of crude oil.
+The Panamanian-flagged tanker, Sanchi, is carrying 136,000 tons of condensate, an ultralight version of crude oil.

 The two vessels collided about 160 miles off the coast of Shanghai, the Chinese commercial hub.